 A link to this information will be available on SIGA's Investor Relations Page.

 Please sign, date and mail your proxy card in the envelope provided as soon as possible.

-lacksquare Please detach along perforated line and mail in the envelope provided. lacksquare name by authorized person.
+↓ Please detach along perforated line and mail in the envelope provided. ↓